 - Often incorporate opportunities for community engagement, guided research, or other innovative teaching strategies.

-Paideia typically provides a stipend of up to $10,000 to support new course development and usually can offer up to $20,000 in support during the teaching of the course.
-The teaching funds may be used as salary by the instructor (if the course is an overload), to hire a graduate TA or other instructional support, cover the costs of student research or travel for the course, or other course-related expenses approved in advance by the SNF Paideia Program.
+SNF Paideia can provide financial support (averaging $25,000) to develop and teach an SNF Paideia designated course.
+Instructors can request a one-time stipend to support new course development and additional funding to cover teaching costs each time the course is offered.
+The teaching funds may be used as salary for the instructor (if the course is an overload), as a stipend for a graduate TA or other instructional support, to cover the costs of student research or travel for the course, stipends for guest speakers, or other course-related expenses approved in advance by the SNF Paideia Program.